 - How am I perceived when I explain to local peers and acquaintances that I am a student at U.S. college or university?
 Am I viewed more as a citizen of my home country or more as a U.S. American college student?
 How do I feel about this?

-- Are there particular aspects of the politics, history, or culture of your home country, or the U.S., that your local peers and acquaintances seem particularly interested in or concerned about?
+- Are there particular aspects of the politics, history, or culture of my home country, or the U.S., that my local peers and acquaintances seem particularly interested in or concerned about?
 If so, what might the reason be (think about the local context, history, and culture in which you find yourself)?

 - When I am confused or concerned about what to do, say, or how to react in a particular situation, is there someone with a local perspective that I can turn to for advice (for example: a program director, instructor, cultural mentor or language exchange partner, etc.)?

 - Baitan, Bakdaulet.
 “Retaining my Kazakh Identity While Studying Abroad.”
 Unpacked: A Study Abroad Guide for Students Like Me.
 (2019)

 - Bui, Mai-Linh.
 “Consider Studying Abroad While an International Student.”
 U.S. News & World Report.
 (2013)

 - Kudsi, Yasmin.
 “What is it like Studying Abroad While Studying Abroad?
 Exploring Racial and Ethnic Ethnic Identity as an International Student Studying Abroad.”
 Unpacked: A Study Abroad Guide for Students Like Me.
 (2017)

 - Uprety, Shristi.
 “National Identity Abroad: Us vs. Them - The American and the English.”
 Unpacked: A Study Abroad Guide for Students Like Me.
 (2016)